nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 the Entry Tracker facilitate the manipulation of the collection of ```Entry``` instances that are associated with that particular ```Ledger``` instance.

 For the sake of brevity, this section will focus on the discussion of the Manual Tracker.
-Section [2.2.2.3] (#2.2.2.3) will describe the edit operation of the Entry Tracker, which is sufficiently unique to Manual Tracker operations to merit detailed discussion.
+The edit operation of the Entry Tracker will be discussed at the [end of this section](#entryseq); it is sufficiently unique to Manual Tracker operations to merit detailed discussion.

 The Manual Tracker is capable of executing the following states of operation: